 The City of Reno Arts & Culture Commission Grants are an investment in the arts that spur economic growth and contribute to a more vibrant community.
 Room tax funds are awarded each year to non-profit arts and cultural organizations to produce community events and innovative programming that draws tourism to the city as well as serves local citizens.
 These grants make meaningful impacts in our community by expanding access to the arts and culture across the city for residents and visitors alike.

-If you are a grantee and need to submit your final report, you can do so through the online grants system.
+If you are a grantee and need to submit your final report for FY19/20, you can do so through the online grants system.

-The RACC has shifted the project grants program from seasonal support to challenging arts and culture nonprofits to serve Reno's traditionally under-invested populations and youth programming.
+The RACC has shifted the grants program to challenge arts and culture nonprofits to serve Reno's traditionally under-invested populations and youth programming.
 The RACC will also support one award of up to $10,000 for the creation of a new work of art.
-The Event Grants will mostly stay the same from FY18/19 but will also ask organizations to demonstrate social impact beyond a traditional audience experience as well as a plan to reach diverse and under-served populations.
+The grant applications ask organizations to demonstrate social impact beyond a traditional audience experience as well as a plan to reach diverse and under-served populations.

 Grants descriptions are below.